Gone Too Soon: Ricky Nelson, Teen Idol Of 'Ozzie & Harriet' Fame

-Ricky Nelson, the Radio Star
+Ricky Nelson, Child Radio Star

 The Nelson family starred in a radio show version of “The Adventures of Ozzie and Harriet” before taking their show to the small screen.
-Young Ricky Nelson had a job…portraying himself on the hit radio show, that aired from 1944 to 1949.
+Young Ricky Nelson had a job…portraying himself on the hit radio show that aired from 1944 to 1949.
 Ricky wasn’t included in the first several years of the radio show.

-Ricky Nelson, the Sitcom Star
+A Sitcom Star

 In 1952, young Ricky Nelson, then only 8 years old, joined his famous parents, Ozzie and Harriet Nelson, and older brother, David, on the television version of their hit radio show.
 Ozzie Nelson agreed to a ten-year contract, meaning that Ricky and his older brother, David, would grow up before the eyes of America.

-Ricky Nelson, the Student of Music
+A Student of Music

 Before he hit his teenage years, Ricky Nelson had learned to play the drums and the clarinet.
 In his early teens, he picked up a few chords on the guitar.
 He enjoyed singing and emulating his favorite singers, like Carl Perkins but he did not sing for audiences.
 Only in the bathroom mirror.

-Ricky Nelson, the Jealous Boyfriend
+The Jealous Boyfriend

 When he was 16 years old, Ricky Nelson had a long-time girlfriend, Diana Osborn.
-Osborn was a devoted Elvis Presley fan and gushed to Nelson about how wonderful The King of Rock n Roll was.
+Osborn was a devoted Elvis Presley fan and gushed to Nelson about how wonderful The King of Rock 'n Roll was.
 Ricky Nelson was jealous.
 He told his girlfriend that he could make his own hit record if he wanted to.
 Osborn called his bluff, so Ricky enlisted the help of his father, Ozzie Nelson, to secure a one-record deal with Verve Records.
 The timing was perfect.
 Verve Records producers were looking for a young, attractive personality that they could mold into a singer.
 On March 26, 1957, Ricky Nelson recorded a cover of Fats Domino’s “I’m Walkin’”, along with “A Teenager’s Romance” and “You’re My One and Only Love”.

 On April 10, 1957, Ricky Nelson played the drums and sang “I’m Walkin’” on an episode of “The Adventures of Ozzie and Harriet” that was appropriately titled, “Ricky, the Drummer”.
 In this episode, Nelson debuted his recording before it was even released to the public, hyping the release even more.
 When it was finally released, Ricky Nelson’s “I’m Walkin’” reached the number 4 spot on the Billboard Charts.
 “A Teenager’s Romance” hit the number 2 position.